smartboy223/PowerScan/README.md

 ---

 ## Credits & Acknowledgment 🙌🎖️
-This project was developed with the help of **ChatGPT o3-mini-high**. 🤖💡 Special thanks to all contributors who helped improve PowerScan! 🚀💙
+This project was developed with the help of **ChatGPT o3-mini-high**. 🤖💡 Special thanks in advance to all contributors who helped improve PowerScan! 🚀💙

 ---